vgurianov/uml-sp/docs/tutorial1.md

 }
 ```
 In second step, we draw Communication (or Sequence) Diagram (see Fig.7).<br/>
-Go "UseCaseRealization" tab.
+Go the 'UseCaseRealization' diagram.
 Realization "Step" use case :
 <p><img src="ea/UseCaseRealization.png" alt="" /></p> <br/>
-Figure 7.
+Figure 12.
 A Communication Diagram for simulation of dialog

 ### 2.3.
 Development of an Analysis classes
 A class diagram build from communication diagram.
 This is non-formal procedure.
 The communication diagram must be an instance of class diagram: object is instance of class, link is instance of association.
 In this example it is just (Fig.8).<br/>

-Go "SP Class diagram" tab.
-Class diagram:
+Go the 'SP Class diagram' diagram.
+In our case, no configuration space and we delete 'Item' element.
+Class diagram is:
 <p><img src="ea/ClassDiagram.png" alt="" /></p> <br/>
-Figure 8.
+Figure 13.
 An Analysis Class Diagram for the simulation

 For the class diagram must assign computational semantics and application domain semantics.
 ### 2.4.
 Description of a computational semantics<br>